How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Simply Static requires a specific version of PHP, as stated in the plugin description.
 There is a minimum and maximum version required for it to work properly.
 If it’s not working, check your PHP version

-Harder to optimize Accessibility, Best Practices, and SEO
+Harder to optimise Accessibility, Best Practices, and SEO

 Exporting a Wordpress site to static will immediately bring performance improvements, but for other metrics, you are generally limited to Wordpress plugins.
 Some can be very helpful, but in the end, it may be difficult to get close to 100 on any metric.